PPS-REPO/333-print_2/statement/statement_en.md

 In programming, there's something called input and output.
 Among them, we are going to start with output for the second time.
-This problem is the second programming problem we learn, which is to output "Hello!" across two lines.
+This problem is the second programming problem we learn, which is to output "Hello!" again..

 # Input